- Regular price

 - Sale price

-Developed by ARQUISTE for J.Crew and inspired by Peggy Guggenheim's West 57th art gallery, the curved wooden walls and her favorite whiskey.
+Developed by ARQUISTE for J.Crew and inspired by mid-century art, the curved wooden walls of the Guggenheim "Art of This Century" gallery and whiskey, straight up.
 No. 57 is warm, spicy and woody - a surprising, modern and all-enveloping scent.

 1943, Art of this Century gallery, W. 57th Street, New York City.